anowell/blog/portfolio.md

 - Designed and built automation to provision and deploy services to Azure
 - Led the adoption of Docker for production services
 - Authored Chef configuration management and created processes for maintaining distributed systems
-- Replaced monitoring infrastructure with Sensu
+- Implemented monitoring infrastructure (Sensu) across physical datacenters and Azure
+- Drove operational requirements for a major rearchitecture: from hardware capacity planning to deployment model across infrastructure
 - Contributed to test strategy, release process, hardware capacity planning, cloud migration, and mentoring

 ---